Pausing or Stopping an Email Campaign

 Instead, take the following steps:

-If you already have existing suppression lists in place, make sure those have the correct counts and contacts.
-You can do this by navigating to the Settings tab of the campaign, and scrolling down to the Suppression Lists section.
-You can also click on Lists on the left-hand navigation and make sure those criteria are correct.
-More about suppression lists can be found here.
+2. If you already have existing suppressed contacts in place, make sure those have the correct counts and contacts.
+You can do this by navigating to the Contacts tab of the campaign, and scrolling down to the Suppressed Contacts section.

 3. You need to pause sends for a short period of time